 The atmosphere is subdivided in four regions: the PBL (0-2 km), lower-troposphere (2-7 km), upper troposphere lower stratosphere (UTLS) (7-15 km) and stratosphere (above 15 km).
 For each of these regions the number of good, moderate, bad and quality-controlled winds from both Mie and Rayleigh channels are determined as a function of sampling scenario.
 Qualification of HLOS winds is performed as follows.
 First, the quality control flag value, see sections 6.2.1 and 6.2.2, is considered.
 If the flag is set, meaning that the quality of the retrieved HLOS wind is suspicious, then the HLOS wind is quality-controlled and not further processed.
 Otherwise, the retrieved HLOS wind is valid and verified against the true HLOS wind.
 Three classes for the HLOS wind error are defined: 1) good quality if the HLOS wind error is less than $\sigma_r$ , 2) moderate quality if the HLOS wind error is between $\sigma_r$ and $2\sigma_r$ and 3) bad quality if the HLOS wind error is larger than $2\sigma_r$ .
 Here $\sigma_r$ is the mission requirement HLOS wind error standard deviation, not including the model representativeness error.
 The HLOS wind error standard deviation mission requirement for HLOS winds including the representativeness error is obtained from Table 3.3 of the ADM-Aeolus Science Report and equals $2 \text{ ms}^{-1}$ for the PBL, $3 \text{ ms}^{-1}$ for the lower-troposphere and UTLS and $5 \text{ ms}^{-1}$ for the stratosphere as defined above.
 The model representativeness error standard deviation, discussed in section 5.7.2, is a function of altitude with values obtained from the line error column of Table 3.2 in the ADM-Aeolus Science Report, i.e. $1.5/1.7/2.0/1.5 \text{ ms}^{-1}$ in the PBL/lower troposphere/UTLS/stratosphere respectively.
 It is noted here that these values are more optimistic, i.e. smaller, then the values found in section 5.7.2.
-The mission requirement excluding the model representativeness error then equals $1.32/2.47/2.24/4.77 \text{ ms}^{-1}$ respectively.
+The mission requirement excluding the model representativeness error then equals 1.32/2.47/2.24/4.77 ms-1 respectively.

-In this section the information content of the scenarios in sections A.1 and A.2 are considered.
+In this section the information content of the scenarios in sections Appendix A.1 and Appendix A.2 are considered.
 These scenarios were originally defined in [RD6].
 At a later stage an additional maximum height constraint of 31 km was considered.
-These scenarios are found in section A.3 and are considered state of the art at the time of writing.
+These scenarios are found in section Appendix A.3 and are considered state of the art at the time of writing.
 Results from these scenarios are presented in section 8.
 For the sake of completeness and to illustrate their drawbacks the originally defined scenarios are discussed in this section.
+The information content of scenarios is presented by plots of global wind data coverage and wind information content as a function of height and climate zones.
+The presented statistics are based on LIPAS applied to 1 day of data in the database, i.e. 1 January 2007.
+This covers 15 (half) orbits and yields about 6000 (adjacent) HLOS wind profiles for both Mie and Rayleigh channels.
+Again it is noted that we ignore the burst mode here and thus simulate 4 wind profiles along a 200 km track.
+One day of data from the database, ignoring burst mode, thus relates to 4 days of burst mode ADM winds.